A Brief History of the Royal Four Towns

 In each settlement portions of land were entrusted to experienced soldiers who had served in the ruler’s armies.
 They held their portions directly from the king and were known as the King’s Kindly Tenants.
 In addition they shared the use of common fields, meadows and mosses and the resources of woods and water.
 They were able to pass portions from one generation to the next indefinitely or eventually to sell them.
 These were rare advantages for ordinary people in the Middle Ages.
 The communities must have been virtually self governing and the inhabitants were secure in tenure and possessed of all they might require for basic needs.
 A very independent community resulted.

 In return the Kindly Tenants were obliged to provide food and other supplies and garrisons for nearby Lochmaben Castle whenever it was occupied by the ruler or his representatives.
 Although such services were eventually unnecessary the families of the original settlers or later owners of portions enjoyed the rights originally granted.
-To this day the community’s fishing rights usually provide useful annual income for local institutions and associations as permits are sold to visitors.
+To this day the community’s fishing rights as permits are sold to visitors.

 After the common lands were enclosed in the eighteenth century mixed farming provided work for most but new methods were introduced on the separate farms created.
 Stone cottages replaced those of mud and thatch and several bear dates in three of the villages alongside others built in the nineteenth century and modern homes including ‘prefabs’.